 I have been an Associate Editor of Analysis; was a trustee of the British Society of Aesthetics (2015-18); in 2016/17 I held a British Academy Mid-Career Fellowship on the Metaphysics of Art; and in 2015, I was a junior fellow at the Institute for Advanced Study, CEU, Budapest.

-I'm a Lecturer in Philosophy at the University of Southampton.
-Previously I taught for two years at Somerville College, University of Oxford.
-Before that I took an MA, MPhil, and PhD in Philosophy at University College London.
-Originally from Bedworth, Warwickshire, I studied economics at LSE, and then worked for HM Treasury, and McKinsey & Co. before studying philosophy.
-My full CV is here.
+Before joining Southampton in 2013, I taught for two years at Somerville College, Oxford.
+Previously, I took an MA, MPhil, and PhD in Philosophy at University College London.